OPS-E2E-PPE/VBA-Docs/api/Outlook.DocumentItem.AttachmentRemove.md

 ---
-title: DocumentItem.AttachmentRemove Event (Outlook) ms.prod: outlook
+title: DocumentItem.AttachmentRemove event (Outlook)
 api_name:
 - Outlook.DocumentItem.AttachmentRemove
 ms.assetid: c921bdd1-f922-8cd4-a31c-fd880b447099
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# DocumentItem.AttachmentRemove Event (Outlook)
+# DocumentItem.AttachmentRemove event (Outlook)

 Occurs when an attachment has been removed from an instance of the parent object.